i3-MS/recaps/README.md

 # Recaps

-Service for calculating worked hours for a given period.
+a software service for calculating working hours for a certain period.

 ## Table of Contents